firecracker-github-runner/firecracker-kernel/README.md

 Automated builds using the latest 5.10 linux kernel using Firecracker's custom kernel configuration (https://github.com/firecracker-microvm/firecracker/blob/main/resources/guest_configs/microvm-kernel-x86_64-5.10.config).

-More or less, this automating the steps in https://github.com/firecracker-microvm/firecracker/blob/main/docs/rootfs-and-kernel-setup.md#creating-a-kernel-image
+More or less, this is automating the steps in https://github.com/firecracker-microvm/firecracker/blob/main/docs/rootfs-and-kernel-setup.md#creating-a-kernel-image

 ## Why?